pypy/pypy.org/posts/2022/07/toy-optimizer.rst

 that variables are in a one-to-one correspondence with the right-hand-side of their unique assignments.
 That means that we don't need a class that represents variables at all.
-Instead, it's sufficient to have a class that represents an operation, and that is the same as the variable that it defines:
+Instead, it's sufficient to have a class that represents an operation (the right-hand side), and that by definition is the same as the variable (left-hand side) that it defines:

 .. code:: python